pmbrull/levy/README.md

 pip install levy
 ```

+It supports reading both JSON and YAML files, as well as getting configurations
-So far, it only supports YAML files or reading configurations directly from a `dict`.
+directly from a `dict`.

 The interesting approach here is regarding handling multiple environments.
 Usually we
 need to pass different parameters depending on where we are (DEV, PROD, and any
 arbitrary environment name we might use).
 It is also common to have these specific parameters
 available as env variables, be it our infra or in a CI/CD process.

-`levy` adds a `jinja2` layer on top of our YAML files, so that not only we can load
+`levy` adds a `jinja2` layer on top of our config files, so that not only we can load
 env variables on the fly, but helps us leverage templating syntax to keep
 our configurations centralized and DRY.